afs-public/ascend-sdk-go/docs/models/components/processdate.md

 # ProcessDate

-The process date of the batch associated with the report.
+The date that the entry was booked on

 ## Fields